ksliu25/LeapFrogChallenge/README.md

 or
 <pre><code>gem install webmock</code></pre>

 Then simply run rspec spec in the root directory to run the tests.
+If the API endpoint times out, the library will make 3 attempts spaced 1 second apart to prevent excessive API hitting.
+I have had the misfortunate of not listening and angering Reddit's API...

 ##Usage of library